ALL Metrics

 3.10 Distribution of key molecular pathways identified across included studies

-Across the included studies, a total of 142 pathway mentions were identified as sumarised by Figure 7.
-The analysis showed that PI3K–Akt signaling accounted for the largest share (16.90%),20 followed by MAPK/ERK (14.08%)24 and NF-κB signaling (12.68%), indicating a strong research focus on core cell-survival, proliferation, and inflammation mechanisms.21 Immune and cytokine-related pathways, including TNF, IL-17, and TLR cascades, represented 11.27% of reported pathways, further highlighting the emphasis on inflammation-driven disease processes.
-Other frequently studied mechanisms included Wnt/β-catenin signaling (7.75%), apoptosis pathways (7.04%), p53-mediated DNA-damage response (6.34%), and VEGF-linked angiogenesis pathways (6.34%).
+The analysis showed that PI3K–Akt signaling accounted (16.90%), followed by MAPK/ERK (14.08%)24 and NF-κB signaling (12.68%).21 Immune and cytokine-related pathways, including TNF, IL-17, and TLR cascades, represented 11.27% of reported pathways.
+Other reported mechanisms included Wnt/β-catenin signaling (7.75%), apoptosis pathways (7.04%), p53-mediated DNA-damage response (6.34%), and VEGF-linked angiogenesis pathways (6.34%).
 Pathways associated with oxidative stress (AGE–RAGE; 5.63%) and hypoxia response (HIF-1; 4.93%) were also commonly evaluated.
-In contrast, neurotransmission-related pathways (4.23%) and antiviral signaling mechanisms (2.82%) were less frequently reported.
+In contrast, neurotransmission-related pathways (4.23%) and antiviral signaling mechanisms (2.82%) were less frequently reported ( Figure 7).

 Figure 7.
 Distribution of key molecular pathways identified across included studies.